frankverhoeven/fv-community-news/readme.txt

 == Changelog ==

 For more details on changes, please visit the [WordPress Trac](http://plugins.trac.wordpress.org/log/fv-community-news/ "FV Community News on WordPress Trac").

+= 2.0.3 =

+* Fixed a bug that caused qoutes to display with slashes in the post title.

 = 2.0.2 =